bankproxy/bankproxy/docs/guide/README.md

 # Introduction

-BankProxy is a services, which helps with the interaction with the interfaces of banks.
-It supports retrieval of transaction and initiation of payments.
+BankProxy is a service, which helps with the interaction with the interfaces of banks.
+It supports the retrieval of transactions and initiation of payments.
 The interface is based on the [_NextGenPSD2_](https://www.berlin-group.org/psd2-access-to-bank-accounts) standard of the [_Berlin Group_](https://www.berlin-group.org/) for maximum interoperability.

 The service is meant to be deployed beside other services which need access to bank accounts.
-It provides an unified interface and provides an additional layer of security for handling sensitive login credentials.
+It provides a unified interface and provides an additional layer of security for handling sensitive login credentials.

-BankProxy can call standardised REST API endpoints, parse the HTTP responses of the online banking interface or control a whole browser instance, to interact with the bank.
-Which behaviour will be used, depends on the selected _connector_, which must be configured for every account upfront.
+BankProxy can call standardized REST API endpoints, parse the HTTP responses of the online banking interface or control a whole browser instance, to interact with the bank.
+Which behavior will be used, depends on the selected _connector_, which must be configured for every account upfront.

 ## Control flow

-The following diagram shows how the different actors interact. _User_ is usually an end-user with an browser, who want to trigger an interaction with a bank.
-This could be the retrieval of the latest transaction from a bank account or the initiation of an payment to e.g. pay an invoice. _Server_ is server component or application implementing the bussines logic, which benefits from access to a bank account.
+The following diagram shows how the different actors interact. _User_ is usually an end-user with a browser, who wants to trigger an interaction with a bank.
+This could be the retrieval of the latest transaction from a bank account or the initiation of a payment to e.g. pay an invoice. _Server_ is a server component or application implementing the business logic, which benefits from access to a bank account.
 A server, which keeps track of invoices, could use the transaction history of a bank account to e.g. mark invoices as paid.

 ```mermaid
 sequenceDiagram